Skip to main content

 The fallback chain:

-- OpenRouter — Gemini 2.5 Flash or Qwen 235B depending on the task.
+4. OpenRouter — Gemini or Qwen family depending on the task.

 If Groq's down, it tries Cerebras.
 If that's rate-limited, SambaNova.
 And so on.
-Five providers deep means a single outage doesn't matter.
-The cascade failure from all thirteen jobs firing at once was a different problem — one provider going down is fine, all five exhausting simultaneously is not.
+Five providers deep means a single provider outage doesn't matter.
+The scheduler also moved from thirteen simultaneous startup jobs to a smaller, calmer cadence so provider fallback remains useful under restart conditions.

 For complex analysis (the security audit especially), there's a separate "deep agent" tier that routes to Claude Sonnet.
 That one isn't free, but it only runs once a day and the token usage is small.